 And if you need help, there are plenty of free resources available to guide you.

-Even though you have until June 30, 2020, to complete the application for the upcoming academic year, it’s best to submit the form as soon as possible—this month if you can.
+Even though you have until June 30, 2024, to complete the application for the upcoming academic year, it’s best to submit the form as soon as possible—in October if you can.